Anamorphosee/stacktrace-decoroutinator/README.md

 ### JVM
 There are three ways to enable Stacktrace-decoroutinator for JVM.
-1. (recommended) If you build your project with Gradle, just apply Gradle plugin with id `dev.reformator.stacktracedecoroutinator`.
+1. If you build your project with Gradle, just apply Gradle plugin with id `dev.reformator.stacktracedecoroutinator`.
-2. Add dependency `dev.reformator.stacktracedecoroutinator:stacktrace-decoroutinator-jvm:2.4.9` and call method `DecoroutinatorJvmApi.install()`.
+2. Add dependency `dev.reformator.stacktracedecoroutinator:stacktrace-decoroutinator-jvm:2.5.0` and call method `DecoroutinatorJvmApi.install()`.
-3. Add `-javaagent:stacktrace-decoroutinator-jvm-agent-2.4.9.jar` to your JVM start arguments.
-Corresponding dependency is `dev.reformator.stacktracedecoroutinator:stacktrace-decoroutinator-jvm-agent:2.4.9`.
+3. Add `-javaagent:stacktrace-decoroutinator-jvm-agent-2.5.0.jar` to your JVM start arguments.
+Corresponding dependency is `dev.reformator.stacktracedecoroutinator:stacktrace-decoroutinator-jvm-agent:2.5.0`.

 The first option generates auxiliary methods at build time and the other two use the Java instrumentation API at runtime.